microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/code_samples.rst

 Sample WOPI host
 ----------------

-The `Office Online GitHub repository <repo>`_ contains a `sample implementation of a WOPI host <sample>`_ written in C#.
-This sample implementation illustrates many of the concepts necessary to implement a WOPI server, including:
+The `Office Online GitHub repository <repo>`_ contains a `sample implementation of a WOPI host <https://github.com/Microsoft/Office-Online-Test-Tools-and-Documentation/tree/master/samples/SampleWopiHandler>`_ written in C#.
+This sample implementation illustrates many of the concepts necessary to implement a WOPI server,
+including:

 * Handling requests at particular :ref:`Endpoints`
 * Handling WOPI operations such as :ref:`CheckFileInfo`, :ref:`GetFile`, and :ref:`PutFile`